Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/formatters.md

 ## As part of a CI pipeline

-This project uses GitHub Action for Continuos Integration.
+This project uses GitHub Actions for Continuous Integration.
 The CI workflow is defined in `.github/workflows/python-package.yml`.
 This workflow will run the  `black` and `isort` sessions as part of the `format` job, whenever code is pushed to the `develop` branch or pull requests into `develop` are triggered.

 [^1]: https://pycqa.github.io/isort/index.html
 [^2]: https://black.readthedocs.io/en/stable/the_black_code_style/index.html
 [^3]: <https://pycqa.github.io/isort/docs/configuration/black_compatibility.html>
 [^4]: <https://github.com/psf/black/issues/333#issuecomment-1153637034>
 [^5]: https://code.visualstudio.com/docs/python/editing#_formatting
+[^6]: You can open your settings by selecting File > Preferences > Settings or by using the keyboard shortcut `Ctrl + ,`.
+You can then switch to the JSON view by clicking the icon of a file with an arrow in the top-right hand corner of the screen.